varyg1001/nyaaup/README.md

-│   -M, --no-mediainfo                          Do not attach mediainfo to the torrent (provider rentry.co).     │ │   -m, --myanimelist MYANIMELIST               MyAnimeList link.                                                │ │   --skip-myanimelist                          Skip anything that connect to MyAnimeList (in case of downtime). │ │   -c, --category CATEGORY                     Select a category, for help use: --category-help (1-6).          │ │   -o, --overwrite                             Recreate the .torrent if it already exists.                      │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│   -M, --no-mediainfo                          Do not attach mediainfo to the torrent (provider rentry.co).     │ │   -m, --myanimelist MYANIMELIST               MyAnimeList link.                                                │ │   --skip-myanimelist                          Skip anything that connect to MyAnimeList (in case of downtime). │ │   -c, --category CATEGORY                     Select a category, for help use: --category-help.                │ │   -o, --overwrite                             Recreate the .torrent if it already exists.                      │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```